The curvature of almost Robinson manifolds: Pure spinors and Robinson structures

 The aim of this appendix is to give an explicit description of a Robinson structure building on the spinor calculus of references \cites{Taghavi-Chabert2012a,Taghavi-Chabert2013}.
 Spinor representations for a real inner product space $(\mfV,g)$ are complex vector spaces equipped with additional reality or quaternionic structures depending on the dimension of $\mfV$, the signature $g$, and the convention adopted.
 There is a wealth of literature on the details and subtleties involved in their description \cites{Cartan1981,Penrose1986,Budinich1989,Kopczy'nski1992,Kopczy'nski1997,Lawson1989}.

 Our treatment will however be overwhelmingly dimension-independent, and, more in the spirit of Cartan's theory of spinors \cite{Cartan1981}, we shall exploit the \emph{geometric} properties of \emph{pure} spinors to construct our calculus.
 In fact, many of the algebraic properties of Clifford and spinor representations can be derived from such geometric considerations.
 In this way, our spinor calculus will merely boil down to a tensor calculus adapted to a given Robinson structure.
+Alternative spinorial approaches to five-dimensional spacetimes can be found in \cites{De2005,Godazgar2010} and \cite{Garc'ia-ParradoG'omez-Lobo2009}.

 Throughout, $(\mfV,g)$ will denote $n$-dimensional Minkowski space, and as before, the signature of $g$ will be taken to be $(n-1,1)$.
 We shall work in the complexification $({}^\C \mfV , g)$ of $(\mfV,g)$, in which case the metric tensor will be assumed to be complex-valued.
 The spinor representations for $(\mfV,g)$ will then be obtained by additional algebraic restrictions.
 We first treat the even- and odd-dimensional cases separately for clarity.
 Our setup and notation will allow us to dispense with such a distinction later.